pikepdf/pikepdf/docs/tutorial/page.rst

     In [1]: page1

 The angle brackets in the output indicate that this object cannot be constructed with a Python expression because it contains a reference.
 When angle brackets are omitted from the ``repr()`` of a pikepdf object, then the object can be replicated with a Python expression, such as ``eval(repr(x)) == x``.
+Pages typically concern indirect references to themselves and other pages, so they cannot be represented as an expression.

-In Jupyter and IPython, pikepdf will instead attempt to display a preview of the PDF page.
-An explicit ``repr(page)`` will show the text representation.
+In Jupyter and IPython, pikepdf will instead attempt to display a preview of the PDF page, assuming a PDF rendering backend is available.

 This page's MediaBox is a direct object.
 The MediaBox describes the size of the page in PDF coordinates (1/72 inch multiplied by the value of